-But for 4K TV owners who want to see the best possible picture quality on their new TVs, we'll lead off with the undisputed top-notch 4K video source: Ultra HD Blu-ray.
+But for 4K TV owners who want to really see what their TVs can do, we'll lead off with the undisputed top dog of 4K video: Ultra HD Blu-ray.

-The first Ultra HD Blu-ray player arrived in mid-2016: Samsung's UBD-K8500.
-Like 4K Ultra HD TVs, Ultra HD Blu-ray supports resolutions up to 3840 x 2160 pixels, which is four times the pixels of Full HD 1080p.
-And because Ultra HD Blu-ray discs can hold a lot more data than standard Blu-rays, the picture can have not only more detail, but also higher contrast and a wider color range.
-Ultra HD Blu-ray will deliver the best picture quality that's ever been available for home viewing.
+Like 4K Ultra HD TVs, Ultra HD Blu-ray supports resolutions up to 3840 x 2160 pixels — four times the detail of 1080p HD.
+And because Ultra HD Blu-ray discs can hold so much more data than standard Blu-rays, the picture can also have higher contrast and a wider color range, especially discs with HDR (High Dynamic Range).
+Ultra HD Blu-ray delivers the best picture quality that's ever been available for home viewing.

-The Samsung player was designed with versatility and compatibility in mind.
-In addition to Ultra HD Blu-ray discs it can play standard Blu-rays, as well as DVDs and audio CDs.
-And it has two HDMI outputs, so people with A/V receivers that are a few years old won't need to replace them.
+Most (but not all) Ultra HD Blu-ray players have two HDMI outputs, so people with A/V receivers that are a few years old won't need to replace them.
 They'll be able to run one HDMI cable directly to the TV for video, and another one to the receiver for audio.
 So, your 4K TV needs to have at least one of the latest HDMI 2.0 connections with HDCP 2.2 copy protection, but your receiver doesn't.
-Sony plans to launch their own high-performance Ultra HD Blu-ray player in early 2017.

-As of 9/27/16, the number of released and "coming soon" Ultra HD Blu-ray titles is around 100, at prices typically in the $25-$30 range.
-It's going to take a while to build a catalog of Ultra HD Blu-ray titles, but in the meantime, there's plenty of Ultra HD content available from streaming sources.
+As of 11/10/17, the number of released and "coming soon" Ultra HD Blu-ray titles is around 250, with prices typically in the $15-$30 range.
+It's going to take a while to build up a large catalog of Ultra HD Blu-ray titles, but in the meantime, there's plenty of 4K Ultra HD content available from streaming sources.

 This service specializes in pay-per-view movies.
 Some titles are available at 4K resolution, and a few offer High Dynamic Range (HDR) video and Dolby Atmos audio, if you have a cutting-edge home theater setup that supports those technologies.
 You can rent for $10 per title, or buy for $25 to $30.
 Find more info at the Vudu website.

-Formerly known as M-GO, FandangoNOW is an option that may be worth checking out for owners of 2015 and newer Samsung and LG Ultra HD TVs.
-You can stream FandangoNOW's 4K movies on any of these Ultra HD sets.
-If you want to enjoy the expanded contrast and color of High Dynamic Range (HDR) video, you can download (as opposed to stream) titles from FandangoNOW and watch them on Samsung's 2016 HDR-capable SUHD models, or one of LG's 2016 4K OLED TVs.
-FandangoNOW is the only service to offer both streaming and downloading of 4K Ultra HD content.
+FandangoNOW offers both streaming and downloading of 4K Ultra HD content.
+If you want to enjoy the expanded contrast and color of HDR video, you can download (as opposed to stream) titles from FandangoNOW and watch them on an HDR-capable 4K TV.
 Find more info at FandangoNOW's website.

 YouTube has an eclectic and growing library of millions of free 4K video clips.
-While you probably won't find your favorite movie or TV show, there are some great-looking concerts from the likes of Wilco, U2, and Eminem.
-There is also plenty of more conventional 4K eye candy, including some wonderful nature documentary footage.
+While you probably won't find your favorite movie or TV show, there are some great-looking concerts from the likes of Wilco, U2, and the Avett Brothers.
+There is also plenty of more conventional 4K eye candy, including some amazing nature documentaries.

 Other 4K video options